 Self-awareness is a useful ability when dealing with a world that is full of non-verbal conversation but deaf to what is going on all around unless someone actually verbalises what they want or need.

-Even babies have to cry before some people take any notice although some of us pull faces at them at any given opportunity and think we have had really good conversations.
+Even babies have to cry before some people take any notice, although some of us pull faces on them at any given opportunity and think we have had really good conversations.